PelionIoT/mbl-docs/Docs/install_mbl_on_device/introduction_mbl_on_device.md

 MBL provides 3 different types of images:

- - Evaluation Image: pre-compile image ready to be flashed on the supported targets.
-It is almost similar to the Development Image;
+ - Evaluation Image: pre-compiled image ready to be flashed on the supported targets.
+It is almost the same as a Development Image;

 - Development Image: To be built using the build-mbl tool and contains packages, applications, and configurations suitable for the development of a product.
 To generate the mbl-image-development, the DISTRO is set to mbl-development;